SoftwareBrothers/adminjs-dev/docs-src/tutorials/writing-react-components.md

 ## Using other AdminBro frontend classes and objects

-AdminBro also exposes following classes:
+AdminBro also exposes the following classes:

 - {@link ApiClient}
 - {@link ViewHelpers}